COVID In Colorado: FEMA Asking For Volunteers To Help Operate Mass Vaccination Site, No Medical Background Needed

 Eichorn told CBS4’s Dillon Thomas volunteers would help the team increase their daily vaccination rate to more than 2,200 people per day starting next week.

 “Volunteers have been a huge piece of this for us,” Eichorn said.
-Around 30 volunteers per day are needed to help direct traffic, greet patients, check them in, monitor them for adverse reactions and more.READ MORE: Colorado Weather: Denver Ties Record High And Should Break It Sunday
+Around 30 volunteers per day are needed to help direct traffic, greet patients, check them in, monitor them for adverse reactions and more.READ MORE: COVID In Colorado: Fort Lewis College Becomes First In State To Require Vaccine

 “To have those volunteers who can come and work in those shifts has been a huge piece in our success here at the ranch,” Eichorn said.

-While FEMA has the staff neded to administer the vaccines, Eichorn said volunteers are playing an equivalent role in helping save lives.MORE NEWS: Officers Shoot, Injure Man At Home In Greeley Where Burglary Alarm Went Off
+While FEMA has the staff neded to administer the vaccines, Eichorn said volunteers are playing an equivalent role in helping save lives.MORE NEWS: Suspect Dead At Scene Of Officer-Involved Shooting At I-25 Happy Canyon Off/Onramp

 “Volunteers are playing a huge role in helping to end the pandemic.
 And, part of being a volunteers is getting to see the joy people have when they get their vaccinations,” Eichorn said.
 “We need more people to help spread a lot of the work that it is taking to help in this pandemic.”